 Stay in hostels that have kitchens if you can.
 Most of the hostels in Ireland have kitchens, although there are a few that don’t.
 This is easily the best way to save money while backpacking Ireland.
 Eating out every day will slowly drain your budget.
 Cooking a meal that will last you a few days is another great way to save money!

 A good way to see a city is via a free walking tour.
 Most of the cities in Ireland aren’t too big, with the exception of Dublin and Cork.
-The walking tours are a brilliant way to get acquainted with a city, and learn a lot about their history!
+The walking tours are a brilliant way to get acquainted with a city, and learn a lot about its history!

 There are a lot of popular tourist attractions in Ireland.
-If you can book some of them in advance you will not only save money, but time waiting in queues to buy tickets!
+If you can book some of them in advance you will not only save money but time waiting in queues to buy tickets!